ModoukpeA/side-projects/index.md

 [More](https://github.com/ModoukpeA/Pandas_SCA_Projects/)

-## Project #3 : Analyzing a dataset on the importance of mentorship
+## Project #3 : Is mentorship important for young people ?

 ![]()

 [More](https://github.com/ModoukpeA/DataScience_Ovation_Consult/blob/main/the_importance_of_mentorship.ipynb)

-## Project #4 : Analyzing a dataset about the women running an enterprise
+## Project #4 : How many women run an enterprise in Benin ?

 ![]()